‘Fox & Friends’ Co-Host Slams Donald Trump For Continued Attack On Late John McCain

 “The problem is he swapped his own message by going after George Conway and in that speech inexplicably segueing to go after John McCain,” Kilmeade said after hearing Trump’s speech in Lima, Ohio, on Wednesday.
 “It makes absolutely no sense.”

-Per a previous report by The Inquisitr, that speech saw the president claim that he had gotten the Choice program enacted for veterans, taking credit for the years of work that McCain did to get the bill signed into law, back in 2014 when Barack Obama was still president.
-Trump went one step further, also trying to claim that McCain was unable to get it done despite years of working on it.
+Per a previous report by The Inquisitr, that speech saw the president claim that he had gotten the Choice program enacted for veterans, taking credit for the years of work that McCain did to get the bill signed into law.
+Said bill was signed into law in 2014, when Barack Obama was still president.
+Trump went one step further, also trying to claim that McCain was unable to get it done, despite years of working on it.

-Trump also claimed he’d never been thanked for “giving McCain the kind of funeral he wanted,” a statement that is not only blatantly untrue but has also been blasted by those who feel McCain’s more than 60 years of service to the U.S. warranted regardless of his relationship with the president.
+Trump also claimed he’d never been thanked for “giving McCain the kind of funeral he wanted.”
+This statement has been called into question by his critics, and has been blasted by those who feel McCain’s many years of service to the U.S. warranted a state funeral regardless of his relationship with the president.

-Another report by The Inquisitr indicates that there is actually video footage of McCain’s family thanking the president after the senator was laid to rest.
+Another report by The Inquisitr indicates that there is actually video footage of a representative for McCain’s family thanking the president after the senator was laid to rest.

-Speaking about Trump’s latest speech on McCain, Kilmeade noted that the pair never got on during the senator’s lifetime either.
+Speaking about Trump’s latest speech on McCain, Kilmeade noted that the pair never got along during the senator’s lifetime, either.
 McCain famously had the deciding vote when Trump wanted to repeal Obamacare, and voted against him.
 Their relationship only deteriorated up until McCain’s death, with the senator even requesting that the president not be in attendance at his funeral.

 McCain not only served as the senator for Arizona, but also in the U.S. military during the Vietnam War.
-During that time, he was captured and tortured as a prisoner of war for years.
+During that time, he was captured and tortured as a prisoner of war, spending years in captivity.

-When he was finally able to return home, he worked tirelessly for veteran’s rights, championing the Choice program that would give them better access to healthcare outside of the Veteran’s Affairs office that was often inundated with requests for treatment.
-He later extended the bill, just months before his death last year.
+When he was finally able to return home, he worked tirelessly for veteran’s rights, championing the Choice program that would give them better access to healthcare outside of the Veteran’s Affairs office.
+McCain later extended the bill, just months before his death last year.